 While incomes and employment lag behind neighboring Sacramento, Alameda, and Contra Costa Counties, housing pressures and robust job markets in these counties are leading to increasing pressures on local housing markets.
 During the 2017 Community Program Planning Process consumers expressed fear and frustration with finding a safe and affordable place to live because the rental conditions are so tight.
-One consumer claimed to be living in sub-standard housing with vermin and only sporadic hot water but said she was too afraid to complain out of concern that doing so would lead to an eviction because, "so many other people would pay more for my place."
-Other tenants echoed these concerns, telling stories of how the stress and strain of their housing challenges impact recovery efforts.
-Consumers also reported that homelessness and housing insecurity have profound effects on their recovery efforts, with many stating that they were unable to actually engage in recovery efforts until after their housing situation stabilized.
+One consumer claimed to be living in substandard housing with vermin and only sporadic hot water but said she was too afraid to complain out of concern that doing so would lead to an eviction because, "so many other people would pay more for my place."
+Other tenants echoed these concerns, telling stories of how the stress and strain of their housing insecurity have profound effects on their recovery efforts, with many stating that they were unable to actually engage in recovery efforts until after their housing situation stabilized.